senthilrch/kube-fledged/README.md

 ## Build and Deploy

-These instructions will help you build _kube-fledged_ from source and deploy it on a kubernetes cluster.
+These instructions will help you build _kube-fledged_ from source and deploy it to "kube-fledged" namespace on a kubernetes cluster.
+If you need to deploy it to a different namespace, edit the manifests in ./deploy accordingly.

 ### Build